MicrosoftDocs/win32/desktop-src/WmiSdk/swbemsink-onprogress.md

 ---
-Description: The OnProgress event of SWbemSink is triggered when an asynchronous call returns the status of a call that is in progress. ms.assetid: abb43916-f952-41fe-a5ba-0428864c0685 ms.tgt_platform: multiple
+description: The OnProgress event of SWbemSink is triggered when an asynchronous call returns the status of a call that is in progress. ms.assetid: abb43916-f952-41fe-a5ba-0428864c0685 ms.tgt_platform: multiple
 title: ISWbemSinkEvents::OnProgress event (Wbemdisp.h)